rust-lang/rust/src/ci/docker/README.md

 while locally, to the `obj/$image_name` directory.
 This is primarily to prevent strange linker errors when using multiple Docker images.

+## Local Development

+Refer to the [dev guide](https://rustc-dev-guide.rust-lang.org/tests/docker.html) for more information on testing locally.

 ## Filesystem layout

 - Each host architecture has its own `host-{arch}` directory, and those